Esri/i3s-spec/profiles/bim/docs/filterStyle.md

 # Filter style

 Filter style applied to the feature if filter is present.
-Can be hide or wireFrame.
+Can be hidden or wire frame.

 ### Related: